sergeluca/Power-Platform-BPM-Toolkit/README.md

 ### How can I start using the BPM Toolkit ?

 1.Install the BPM Toolkit (see next paragraph).
-2.Follow the Developers guide to create your own request compatible with the BPM Toolkit.
+2.Follow the BPM Toolkit using guide to create your own request compatible with the BPM Toolkit.

 ### How can I install the BPM Toolkit ?